“The only successful Bodyworkers in the 21st Century will be those that are Polyvagal informed”

 - How to know the difference between healthy ‘letting go’ and re-traumatisation

 In the 20-minute FREE webinar below, I explain this theory simply and clearly and its implications for bodyworkers.
 This 20 minutes could transform the way you view the amazing work that you do, and give you a new understanding of both the significance of your touch and how to structure each session with your clients.
+Click on the image below to access this material now!

 Learn more about how to put polyvagal theory into practice with your clients at Gerry’s MASSAGE FOR TRAUMA day.